phulelouch/open-interview-coder/docs/USER_GUIDE.md

 ## Troubleshooting

 ### Application Not Starting
-- Ensure Node.js is installed and is version 20.19.0 or higher
+- Ensure Node.js is installed and is version 18.19.0
 - Check that all dependencies are installed with `npm install`
 - Verify that the `.env` file exists with a valid OpenAI API key